example42/example42.github.io/_posts/2020-11-13-puppetize-digital-git-workflows.md

 e.g. people are not allowed to do changes in production network.
 Changes must de done in the development network.

 In this case you need GIT servers in each network zone.
-How dou you now stage your code from development to production network?
+How do you now stage your code from development to production network?

 ## GIT flow